-If you don't have enough National Insurance contributions or credits for a particular tax year you may get a letter telling you that the year won't count towards your basic State Pension and bereavement benefits.
+If you don't have enough National Insurance contributions or credits for a particular tax year, and you reach State Pension age before 6 April 2016, you may get a letter telling you that the year won't count towards your basic State Pension and bereavement benefits.
 The letter explains how voluntary contributions can make the year count, and what to do if you think the gap information is wrong.

 On this page:

-There might be a gap in your contributions record because you've been:
+There might be a gap in your contributions record for various reasons, for example you may have been:

 Gap letters are normally sent out between September and January.
 They tell you about: